q1xiangchen/VMPs/timesformer/datasets/DATASET.md

     path_to_video_N label_N
     ```

-2. Please put all annotation json files and the frame lists/videos under the same directory, then refer to the [convert_h5.py](../../tools/convert_h5.py) script to convert the dataset to hdf5 format.
+2. Please put all annotation json files and the frame lists or videos under the same directory, then refer to the [convert_h5.py](../../tools/convert_h5.py) script to convert the dataset to hdf5 format as the MPII-Cooking-2 dataset preparation above.

 3. Set `DATA.PATH_TO_DATA_DIR` to the appropriate path.

-Set `DATA.PATH_PREFIX` to be the path to the folder containing extracted frames.
+4. Set `DATA.PATH_PREFIX` to be the path to the folder containing extracted frames accordingly.